 If you are serious about trying to build your own Balsa RC model aircraft, you should look at the "Magnetic Build Board" section I have on this page.
 It contains the link to "Airfield Models".
 Airfield Models has really great information on building Balsa models.
 I also provided you with the link to "RCPlanes.Online".
 RCPlane.Online has a great CG calculator along with various other calculation programs you might need for building your own RC models.

-"Aerofred.com" and "Outerzone.co.uk" are two of my favorite web sites to obtain free RC model airplane plans for my new builds.
+"Aerofred.com" and "Outerzone.co.uk" are two of my favorite web sites to obtain RC model airplane plans for new scratch builds.
 Additionally, they like to post images of Builder's models, and both sites have posted my RC model images and build descriptions under the heading of the associated aircraft model.
-Other good sources for free plans are: "Hip Pocket Aeronautics Builders' Plan Gallery", "Vintage & Old-Timer RCM Free Plans", "James Hatton Blog Free Plans and Articles", "Hlsat Blog RCModeler Free Plans and Articles", and "Don Dewey Memorial RCM Plans Collection."
+Other good sources for plans are: "Hip Pocket Aeronautics Builders' Plan Gallery", "Vintage & Old-Timer RCM Free Plans", "James Hatton Blog Free Plans and Articles", "Hlsat Blog RCModeler Free Plans and Articles", and "Don Dewey Memorial RCM Plans Collection."

 NOTE - You can view all images using a “Spotlight Box” by simply clicking on any image.